Maximum Rocknroll: Criticism

 The fact that MRR has become so large has not been without controversy: the zine has many critics on a number of issues.
 Editorial policy has sometimes been accused as narrow-minded or even elitist, causing some labels to boycott advertising in the zine or sending releases for review.
 The fact that punk is often considered as a movement opposed to authority and large institutions (see punk ideology) has also been an argument used to criticize the zine, which has sometimes been referred to as the "Bible of Punk".

 Musicians have also spoken out against the magazine.
 Jello Biafra claimed the magazine's criticism of him inspired people to assault him at a 1994 performance at 924 Gilman Street, though his assailants were not known to be affiliated with MRR in any way.
 He also claimed that their narrow definition of punk music amounts to a new form of political correctness.
 According to Biafra, "If 'Holiday in Cambodia' were released today, it would be banned from Maximum Rock N'Roll for not sounding punk."
 Jared Swilley, bassist in Atlanta punk band Black Lips, has criticized the magazine saying in an interview with Clash that it is the "most bullshit piece of fuck garbage poor excuse for a magazine ever.
 They’re like: ‘Oh, we want to keep everything ‘authentic’...’
 And I’m like, fuck them!
 Don’t use a computer, don’t use a car, don’t drink Coca-Cola.
 Move to a field, grow your own food."

-Against Mes frontwoman, Laura Jane Grace, wrote in her autobiography that Maximumrocknroll had urged readers to sabotage their performances and that she quoted the article in a court case over a fight before a gig in Tallahassee to demonstrate the hostility against her.
+Against Me!'s frontwoman, Laura Jane Grace, wrote in her autobiography that Maximumrocknroll had urged readers to sabotage their performances and that she quoted the article in a court case over a fight before a gig in Tallahassee to demonstrate the hostility against her.